Alfresco/docs-alfresco/mobile-workspace/latest/using/index.md

 2. Press **Add attachments**.

     You can add attachments be either taking a photo or video using your mobile device, by uploading a photo or video using storage accessible to your mobile device, or you can upload any other types of files that are accessible to your mobile device.
 Once you have added a task they will display below the **Attached files** section at the bottom of the window.

     > **Note:** You may need to scroll further down the page to see all the attachments.

 ![add attachment]({% link mobile-workspace/images/add-attachment.png %})

-As a user i would like to be able to create a new task type ‘to do’

-As an end user I want to edit a task so that I can update an existing comment

-As a user i would like to be able to re-assign a my task  to another user

-As a user i would like to be able to set the my task to ‘complete’ status to indicate the task has been completed

-As a user I can change the due date

-As a user I would like to be able to add attachments to a my task such as a file for review.